 - Enjoy 4 good days ski mountaineering in the Italian Valle d’Aosta & Gran Paradiso National Park with the ski ascent of the Gran Paradiso (4061m)

-- Complete some ski & mountain training during the first day whilst touring & acclimatising in the process
+- Complete some ski and mountain training during the first two days whilst touring & acclimatising in the process

 - Spend two nights in Italian Mountain Refuges and enjoy the associated pasta, vino and coffee!